 Because we cannot predict every eventuality, the University allows an ‘interruption of candidature’ – a brief time away from researching when you are not asked to pay fees and you are not entitled to any supervision.
 In general, interruptions are allowed in extenuating circumstances (e.g. illness, family crisis) but will not be granted as a matter of course; nor will they be approved retrospectively.
 You should be interrupting only for short periods of time, specified at the start wherever possible.

 In order to apply to interrupt, you must talk to your supervisor, who will assist you in making the right decision.
-If your supervisor thinks that you should interrupt, there will be some paperwork to fill in.
-This will be done by you; your supervisor will countersign the form to verify that they are aware of your application.
+If you take the decision to interrupt your studies you will need to fill out the online form access via the Student Portal.

 Where interruption is agreed for medical reasons, the School may require you to provide medical certification of fitness to return to study before allowing re-enrolment to occur.
 You may apply to extend a period of interruption for further periods of up to twelve months at a time; however, interruptions covering periods greater than 24 months continuously will normally be granted only under the most exceptional circumstances.
 If you are unable or unwilling to return to study after 24 months you may be recommended for termination of programme.